ml5js/ml5-website-v01/docs/api-ImageClassifier.md

 ### Parameters

   - `model` - A String value of a valid model.
-Only [MobileNet](https://github.com/tensorflow/tfjs-models/tree/master/MobileNet) is available for now.
 Case insensitive.
+Models available are: 'MobileNet', 'Darknet' and 'Darknet-tiny'
   - `callback` - Optional.
 A function to run once the model has been loaded.
 If no callback is provided, it will return a promise that will be resolved once the model has loaded.
   - `options` - Optional.
 An object describing a model accuracy and performance.
 For MobileNet the defaults are: `{ version: 1,
     alpha: 1.0, topk: 3, }`